What is a network operations center?

 NOC capabilities

 The NOC oversees network systems to manage data storage, update software and ensure connectivity.
-Here are some of the tasks and operations a NOC will perform:
+Here are some of the tasks and operations that a NOC performs:

 • Updating, troubleshooting, and installing software on systems connected to the network